Independent School Entrance Exams for entry in September 2025. A guide for parents.

 Pupils in Prep Schools will most likely be well prepared by the school for Common Entrance Exams.
 For those pupils not in these schools, it makes sense for them to familiarise themselves with the syllabus and to practise exam papers.
 Otherwise, it is not a level playing field.
 A tutor with experience and knowledge of the exam requirements can be of real benefit.
 At 11+, one tutor should be able to cover all aspects of the exam, namely Maths, English, Verbal and Non-Verbal Reasoning and will be able to develop confidence and exam technique.
 This will work best for most children if it is approached steadily over several months, with weekly sessions.
 Most parents start 11+ tuition in Year 4 or Year 5.
 Improving core skills in Maths and English will also be of broader benefit beyond the confines of the 11+ Entrance Exam.

 For 13+, which is based on separate subjects, one teacher is very unlikely to be able to cover all subjects, so it may be a case of identifying which subject area needs the most support.
 It is also important to realise that thorough preparation cannot be achieved in a few weeks.
-To develop real rigour and polish in the foundation skills; to develop real polish and flair; to develop strong exam technique and confidence often takes several months rather than several weeks.
-Often parents look to start tuition to prepare towards the 13+ or Common Entrance in Year 6 or Year 7.
-As with the 11+, any tuition for 13+ will have a broader benefit to the student’s learning and academic progress, which in turn will lead to greater confidence in schoolwork and learning.
+To develop real rigour and polish in the foundation skills, to develop real polish and flair, and to develop strong exam technique and confidence often takes several months rather than several weeks.
+Often, parents look to start tuition to prepare for the 13+ or Common Entrance in Year 6 or Year 7.
+As with the 11+, any tuition for 13+ will have a broader benefit to the student's learning and academic progress, which in turn will lead to greater confidence in schoolwork and learning.

 Found this useful?
 Send it to someone else!